rLoopTeam/eng-software-buildroot/README.md

 the postgresql library is slowing down the boot right now.
 We need to<br>
 figure out how to get it to do it's initial setup only once or before<br>
 the image is made.

+samba and ssh are now working.
+The pi will have an ip assigned by DHCP and its hostname is rPodPi.